recursion-ninja/CSCI-499-2021-Fall/README.md

 ## Sexual Misconduct

 In compliance with the CUNY Policy on Sexual Misconduct, Hunter College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
 Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.

 a.
-Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline (646-610-7272) or their local police precinct, or contacting the College's Public Safety Office (212-772-4444).
+Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline ([646-610-7272](tel:6466107272)) or their local police precinct, or contacting the College's Public Safety Office ([212-772-4444](tel:2127724444)).

 b.
-All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, Dean John Rose (jtrose@hunter.cuny.edu or 212-650-3262) or Colleen Barry (colleen.barry@hunter.cuny.edu or 212-772-4534) and seek complimentary services through the Counseling and Wellness Services Office, Hunter East 1123.
-CUNY Policy on Sexual Misconduct Link: http://www.cuny.edu/about/administration/offices/la/Policy-on-Sexual-Misconduct-12-1-14-with-links.pdf
+All Other Forms of Sexual Misconduct: Students are also encouraged to contact the College's Title IX Campus Coordinator, Dean John Rose ([jtrose@hunter.cuny.edu][john-rose-email] or [212-650-3262](tel:2126503262)) or Colleen Barry ([colleen.barry@hunter.cuny.edu][colleen.barry@hunter.cuny.edu] or [212-772-4534](tel:2127724534)) and seek complimentary services through the Counseling and Wellness Services Office, Hunter East 1123.
+CUNY Policy on Sexual Misconduct Link: [http://www.cuny.edu/about/administration/offices/la/Policy-on-Sexual-Misconduct-12-1-14-with-links.pdf](http://www.cuny.edu/about/administration/offices/la/Policy-on-Sexual-Misconduct-12-1-14-with-links.pdf)

 [course-description]: http://catalog.hunter.cuny.edu/search_advanced.php?cur_cat_oid=43&ecpage=1&cpage=1&ppage=1&pcpage=1&spage=1&tpage=1&search_database=Search&filter%5Bkeyword%5D=CSCI+49900&filter%5Bexact_match%5D=1&filter%5B3%5D=1&filter%5B31%5D=1